Rear Adm. Girrier assumed duties as Deputy Commander and Chief of Staff, U.S. Pacific Fleet in September 2013.

-A surface warfare officer, he most recently commanded Carrier Strike Group Seven, USS Ronald Reagan Strike Group and Carrier Strike Group 11, USS Nimitz Strike Group.
-In Ronald Reagan Strike Group he conducted a combat deployment in support of Operations Enduring Freedom and New Dawn, and provided disaster response for Japan during Operation Tomodachi.
-Prior to these tours, he served as vice commander, Naval Mine and Anti-Submarine Warfare Command, with operational commander duties in the 2nd, 3rd, 5th, and 7th Fleets.
+A Surface Warfare Officer, he most recently served as Director for Operations (J3), U.S. Pacific Command providing operational planning and oversight for Joint military activities from the Eastern Pacific to Asia.
+At sea, he commanded Carrier Strike Group Seven, USS Ronald Reagan Strike Group and Carrier Strike Group Eleven, USS Nimitz Strike Group.
+In Ronald Reagan Strike Group he conducted a combat deployment in support of Operations Enduring Freedom and New Dawn and provided disaster response for Japan during Operation Tomodachi.
+Prior to these tours he served as vice commander, Naval Mine and Anti-Submarine Warfare Command, with operational commander duties in 2nd, 3rd, 5th, and 7th Fleets.

-In additional sea tours, Girrier commanded Destroyer Squadron 15, forward deployed in Yokosuka, Japan, where the squadron developed tactics, techniques and procedures for anti-submarine warfare and maritime ballistic missile defense while exercising extensively with navies throughout the 7th fleet.
+In additional sea tours, Girrier commanded Destroyer Squadron 15, forward deployed in Yokosuka, Japan where the squadron developed tactics, techniques and procedures for anti-submarine warfare and maritime ballistic missile defense while exercising extensively with navies throughout the 7th fleet area.
 He commanded USS Roosevelt (DDG 80) deploying in support of Operation Enduring Freedom in the Mediterranean theater, serving as air defense commander for the 6th Fleet.
-Additionally, Girrier commanded USS Guardian (MCM 5) – a forward deployed Avenger-class mine countermeasure ship operating from Sasebo, Japan, in support of 7th Fleet operations.
+Additionally, Girrier commanded USS Guardian (MCM 5) – a forward deployed Avenger-class mine countermeasure ship operating from Sasebo, Japan in support of 7th Fleet operations.

 Girrier earned a Master of Arts in International Affairs from the American University School of International Service; a Master's of Marine Affairs from the University of Rhode Island; and a Master's in Public Administration as a Moreau Scholar from the Kennedy School of Government at Harvard University, specializing in negotiation and conflict resolution.